Train crash in Czech Republic leaves 3 dead, dozens injured | DW | 04.08.2021

 Pictures from the scene show a badly damaged high-speed driver's cab near the track with emergency workers attending to the incident.

-Czech police said the German Rescue Cross, an ambulance service from Bavaria and doctors from Cham in southeastern Germany are also at the scene.
+Czech police said the German Rescue Cross, an ambulance service from Bavaria and doctors from Cham in southeastern Germany were also at the scene.
 German police have also offered to assist.

+Czech Prime Minister Andrej Babis expressed his sympathies to those affected tweeting, "sincere condolences to the families of the dead.
+It is important to save other lives.
+Then everything must be investigated."

 According to local media, the trains that collided were the EX 351 high-speed train from Germany, and the Czech OS 7406 train between the Domazlice and Blizejov stations.
 According to Czech Railways website, the EX 351 is an express service from Munich to Prague, while the OS 7406 is a regional service.